STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 ## Building on Microsoft Windows with Visual Studio

 ### Supported versions of MSVC
-Radium requires MSVC 2017 or superior, as it relies on:
+Radium requires MSVC 2019 or superior, as it relies on:
 * C++11/C++14/C++17 features such as `constexpr`,
 * cmake built-in support

-Our Continuous Integration systems work with *VS 2019 Community* (https://www.visualstudio.com/products/visual-studio-community-vs).
+Our Continuous Integration systems uses Microsoft Compiler 2017, in combination with cmake and ninja.
+Using Visual Studio 2017 with cmake support is however not possible: VS is shipped with cmake: 3.12, while Radium requires cmake 3.13 at least.
+We recommand to use Visual Studio 2019 in that case.
+Qt 5.15+ is distributed with binaries precompiled with MSVC 2019, but Qt binaries precompiled with MSVC2017 does not break the build.

 ### Dependencies